Locally finite basic classical simple Lie superalgebras: Locally finite basic classical simple Lie superalgebras

-\begin{deft} {\rm A nonzero Lie superalgebra $\LL=\LL_{\bar 0}\op\LL_{\bar 1}$ over an algebraically closed field is called a {\it locally finite basic classical simple Lie superalgebra} if \begin{itemize} \item $\LL$ is locally finite and simple, \item $\LL_{\bar 0}$ has a nontrivial subalgebra $\hh$ with respect to which $\LL$ has a weight space decomposition $\LL=\sum_{\a\in \hh^*}\LL^\a$ via the adjoint representation with corresponding root system $R$ such that $\LL^0=\hh$ and $\rcross\neq \emptyset,$ \item $\LL$ is equipped with an invariant nondegenerate even supersymmetric bilinear form. \end{itemize} } \end{deft}
+\begin{definition} {\rm A Lie superalgebra $\LL=\LL_{0}\op\LL_{1},$ is called a {\it locally finite basic classical simple Lie superalgebra} if \begin{itemize} \item $\LL$ is locally finite and simple, \item $\LL$ is equipped with an invariant nondegenerate even supersymmetric bilinear form. \item $\LL_{0}$ has a nontrivial subalgebra $\hh$ (refereed to as a {\it Cartan subalgebra}) with respect to which $\LL$ has a weight space decomposition $\LL=\sum_{\a\in \hh^*}\LL^\a$ via the adjoint representation with corresponding root system $R$ such that $\LL^0=\hh$ and $\rcross=\{\a\in R\mid(\a,R)\neq\{0\}\}\neq \emptyset.$ \end{itemize} We may also write $(\LL,\hh,\fm)$ is a locally finite basic classical simple Lie superalgebra. } \end{definition}